praveen-266/IPL-Winner-Deployment/README.md

 ## 3. Feature Engineering
 created some features based on firtst innings for second innings:
       * current_score
       * runs_left
       * wicket_left
       * balls_left
       * current_run_rate
       * required_run_rate

+## 4. Feature Transformation
+"BattingTeam" , "BowlingTeam" and "City" are transformed into dummy variables. because they are conatined multiple groups

 ## 4. final dataframe features to predict:
 "BattingTeam", "BowlingTeam", "City" , "Target" , "runs_left", "balls_left", "wicket_lefts", "current_lefts", "required_run_rate" , "result"

 ## 5. Model Training
-i tried several base models such as LogisticRegression, RandomForest Classifier, DecisionTreeClassifier using hyperparameter with GrisSearchCV validation. among these models **RandomForestClassifier** gives the best macro f1 score
+I tried several base models such as LogisticRegression, RandomForest Classifier, DecisionTreeClassifier using hyperparameter with GrisSearchCV validation. among these models **RandomForestClassifier** gives the best macro f1 score

 → If you are searching for code, algorithms used . you won't find it here.
 Click the link mentioned below for the same:
 https://github.com/praveen-266/Machine-Learning-Projects/tree/main/IPL%20Winner%20Prediction